 Cheap Car Insurance Rates by Insurance Credit Score

 Your credit score is a snapshot of your financial responsibility at any given time.
 This 3-digit number can fluctuate slightly based on your saving and spending habits.

-Insurers use your credit score as a way to determine how much you’ll pay for insurance.
+Insurers use your insurance credit score as a way to determine how much you’ll pay for insurance.
+These 2 numbers run in tandem with each other.
 Since insurers are all about removing as much risk as possible, by taking steps to raise your credit score, such as paying bills on time, paying more than the minimum on your credit card and not keeping a lot of credit card accounts open, you can pay less for car insurance while still getting the coverage you need.